-As an IIoT company for industrial maintenance, ATS, is on a mission to help manufacturers utilize interactive technologies to capture machine data, analyze it and implement the improvements to keep plant operations up and running.
+As a technology-driven maintenance provider, ATS is on a mission to help manufacturers utilize interactive technologies and IIoT solutions to capture machine data, analyze it and implement the improvements to keep plant operations up and running.

-With multi-industry experience and over 30 years of expertise, our data-driven IIoT and CMMS solutions can help you optimize uptime.
+With multi-industry experience and over three decades of expertise, our sensor solutions can help you optimize uptime.
 We can help you discover the tools and equipment you need to get up to speed with the Industry 4.0 revolution.

 Delivering excellence in IIoT — discover how ATS can help your manufacturing operations today.